gerardggf/clocks/README.md

 Use ClockWidget to create the analog clock and then you can modify its parameters.

-To get the timeofday from the clock use the onDrag parameter, so the parameter will listen to the updated clock TimeOfDay.
+To get the TimeOfDay from the clock use the onDrag parameter, so the parameter will listen to the updated clock TimeOfDay.

+In the required parameter "time", you must pass an instance of ClockTime, a class which contains the hour and minutes, and optionally, the seconds, that will be displayed on the clock

 ```dart
 class HomeView extends StatelessWidget {